nop33/si/src/content/blog/year-one-review-plans-funding/index.md

 Existential risk research lacks many accessible examples and policy recommendations to articulate a constructive, positive narrative around existential risk mitigation.
 Talk about existential risk often puts off overly optimistic policy actors because they want to focus purely on progress.
 Conversely, proposed solutions to existential risk are often perceived as too reliant on techno-utopian worldviews, which are incompatible with many policy actors’ understanding of a sustainable lifestyle within planetary bounds.

 Different UN agencies and conventions rely on different narratives (e.g. security, global development, sustainability, human rights, etc.).
 SI needs to adapt to different narratives, depending on the context (e.g. which UN Convention, member-states, history).
 A potential negative consequence of this reality is that SI will end up working with different framings for different audiences, which may cause confusion.
 However, this negative consequence seems less likely if we accompany these adaptations in messaging with efforts to foster cross-contextual understanding.

 Successful existential risk mitigation is thus highly dependent on the translation of the research into practical recommendations for policy change that are motivating and coherent across cultures and institutions.
 COVID-19, and more recently the Ukraine crisis and accompanying nuclear risks, have in this sense been a blessing in disguise.
 They provide reference points of global salience to exemplify to policy audiences how things could easily be even worse.

 Building on these reference points, the UN’s Our Common Agenda presents a rare opportunity to directly work on future generations and existential risks in national and international political agendas.
 This is because they are explicitly introduced in the report and 17 out of its 69 proposals are directly relevant to longtermist goals.
-We need surge capacity to be able take advantage of the upcoming windows of opportunity it provides.
+We need surge capacity to take advantage of the upcoming windows of opportunity it provides.
 Blog posts, talks, interviews, etc. are likely cheaper and plausibly more effective than academic articles for promoting ideas.

 Continuous, iterative engagement with our target audience will be needed to ensure that longtermist considerations are well-understood.
 Many policy actors understand risk distributions even less than we initially thought, which makes the case for prioritizing existential risks difficult (“why focus on unlikely things when 99% of what’s already happening seems dangerous, too?”).
 Building understanding requires sustained exchange with policy actors, or common authoritative reference frames, such as shared experiences (e.g. COVID-19) or intergovernmental agendas (e.g. Our Common Agenda).
 Once key actors understand existential risks better and focus on them, it is much easier to design effective action.